Altoros/YCSB/util/trycsb/README.md

 #Create executable YCSB runner

-To make executable YCSB file with all necessary dependencies, run:
+How to make executable YCSB file with all necessary dependencies, please see in [readme](./../../README.md) under the root.

-    mvn package -P db_profile_id

-where `db_profile_id` is the id of database profile, specified in `pom.xml` of certain database at `/dbs` directory.

-For example:

-    mvn package -P cassandra-exec

-Don't forget to copy the result jar from `/dbs/$database/target` drectory to `/util/trycsb` directory and to specify the correct name of jar file in `uploads:` section in `benchmark_conf.yaml` file.
+Don't forget to copy the result jar from `/dbs/$database/target` directory to `/util/trycsb` directory and to specify the correct name of jar file in `uploads:` section in `benchmark_conf.yaml` file.
 For example: `uploads: [cassandra-ycsb-exec.jar]`